Arkansas and Missouri Railroad: History

 The line was built between 1880 and 1882 by the St. Louis and San Francisco Railway ("Frisco"), a predecessor of Burlington Northern Railroad, and was leased by the latter to the Arkansas and Missouri in 1986.
 The company completed purchase of the property in early 2001.
 The lease of Union Pacific trackage in an area known as "the Bottoms" occurred in 2000.
 In 2010,/ A&M purchased "the Bottoms" from UP.
-The railroad serves numerous warehouse and transload facilities, as well as port facilities on the Arkansas River in Fort Smith and Van Buren.
+The railroad serves numerous team tracks, warehouses and transload facilities, as well as port facilities on the Arkansas River in Fort Smith and Van Buren.

 The company was an all-Alco/MLW locomotive fleet for switching and excursion operations.
 The fleet consisted of C-420s, T-6s, C-424s, M-420s, and one each RS-32, HR-412, and RS-1 until 2013 when the railroad acquired three EMD SD70ACe's and later a 4th one from KCS.
+As of late 2023, the railroad recently acquired 2 SD70ACe-P4s from TMBL.

 On October 16, 2014, an A&M locomotive and excursion train collided head-on near Brentwood, Arkansas.